What Is a Penicillin Allergy?

 You may also get a skin test or a challenge test.

 First, your doctor will use a tiny needle to prick your forearm and give you a weak dose of penicillin.
 The needle will barely break your skin.
 If you have an allergy, you’ll get an itchy red bump, which looks like a mosquito bite, in about 15 minutes.

-If you don’t get a bump, she will give you a dose of penicillin under the skin of your forearm.
+If you don’t get a bump, they will give you a dose of penicillin under the skin of your forearm.
 Again, if you get a bump within 15 minutes, you are allergic to penicillin.

 If you still don’t get a bump, it’s likely you’re not allergic.

 Just to be sure, your doctor might give you a regular dose of penicillin by mouth.
 You’ll stay in the office for about an hour.
-If you don’t have any symptoms to this dose, your doctor will let you know if you are in the clear.
+If you don’t have any symptoms with this dose, your doctor will let you know if you are in the clear.

 Most of the time, you get a challenge test when you really need penicillin and your doctor doesn’t have a skin test.

 For the challenge test, they will start you with a small dose.
 If you don’t have a reaction after 30-60 minutes, you’ll take a higher dose.
 You will work your way higher every 30-60 minutes until you take a full dose.
 It usually takes 4-5 doses.